Gentle Spring

 Oil on canvas

 “In Gentle Spring he strikes a note that is purely idyllic.
 In this beautifully decorative panel the stately and gracious woman chosen by the artist as symbolic of spring is seen advancing to the spectator, while behind her a rainbow gleams against grey clouds and an orchard glows with a wealth of blossom.
 Her white robe has a border of blue, and in its folds she carries flowers; around her crown of auburn hair copper butterflies hover and flutter, and beside her spring poppies, gorgeous in colour and exquisitely painted.
-The whole composition is peaceful and serene.” — Percy Bate
+The whole composition is peaceful and serene.” — Percy Bate, The Studio (October 1904): 5

-Text and image correction by George P. Landow
+Text and formatting by George P. Landow